gorddev/piqin/README.md

 Before explicitly discussing layers, it's important to note that just like the engine has an `EngineContext`, Layers have a `LayerContext` object that sandboxes time, speed, and other resources for objects in the layer.
 Note that there are no protections for adding objects to multiple layers, and that is undefined behavior.

 Here's what layers primarily do:
-- Manage all the `Sprites` (internall called `Actors`) and update both their frames and their motion.
+- Manage all the `Sprites` (internall called `Sprites`) and update both their frames and their motion.
-- Manage all the `animations`, by storing the normalized render vertices in memory containers for quick access and reference to by `Actors`.
+- Manage all the `animations`, by storing the normalized render vertices in memory containers for quick access and reference to by `Sprites`.
 - `Banners` › Handles the display of text and UI elements both on the `canvas resolution` and on the scale of the `scene_resolution` via wrangling the `LayerContext` for everything it has. `Banners` take in `Widget` objects to form the cohesive menu.
 This makes it much easier to form things like dialouge boxes or complex UI elements with images that is fully left up to user control.
 - `Cells` › Cells are a debug class that can be used to display normalized coordinates of a texture directly to the canvas, on top of everything else in the layer.
 Very primitive.
 - `Events` › Every Layer also has it's own event queue that is made up of three separate queues that behave differently.
 Events activate once their internal timer hit zero: